jupyter-book/thebe/examples/README.md

-Some of the examples use a small extension `thebe_status_field` provided here; this extension may eventually be moved into the main `ThebeLab` library if there is popular request.
+Some of the examples use a small extension `thebe_status_field` provided here; this extension may eventually be moved into the main `Thebe` library if there is popular request.